 (just redirects back here)

 Rounding out my CV in natural language, previously I was a Principal Researcher at Salesforce, having arrived via the Diffeo acquisition.
 Before that, I was a Research Scientist at Facebook AI Research in NYC.
-Before that, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
+Even before that, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
 I completed my Ph.D. at the Center for Theoretical Physics at MIT, funded by a Hertz Foundation Fellowship and the NDSEG.
 Prior to that, I was a Marshall Scholar in the UK.
 While there, I read for Part III of the Mathematical Tripos at Cambridge and then studied quantum information at Oxford.
 In a previous life (undergrad), I worked on invisibility cloaks (metamaterials and transformation optics) with David R. Smith.

-My name is very common, so I try my best to publish under more parts of my full name Daniel Adam Roberts—which I never go by and which (unfortunately) also happens to be very common.
+My name is very common, so I try my best to publish under more parts of my full name Daniel A. Roberts—which I never go by and which (unfortunately) also happens to be very common.

 Some of my work focuses on what happens when something falls into a black hole (in anti-de Sitter space).
 The black hole will very quickly scramble (but not destroy) the information.
 Black holes are thermal systems, and this is actually a manifestation of the well-known butterfly effect.
 We can try to think about this process in terms of its computational complexity, or we can study it as a distinguishing feature of quantum chaos.